State Wildlife Grants Submittal Guidelines

 At all times, grantees shall be considered cooperators or independent contractors and not agents or representatives of the TPWD.

-Grantees shall be subject to potential audit by the Texas State Auditor’s Office and the U.S. Department of the Interior.
-Because of the origin of this funding, grantees will be considered to be sub-recipients of both TPWD and the U.S. Fish and Wildlife Service.
+Grantees shall be subject to potential audit by the Texas State Auditor's Office and the U.S. Department of the Interior.
+Because of the origin of this funding, grantees will be considered sub-recipients of both TPWD and the U.S. Fish and Wildlife Service.

 TPWD reserves the right to terminate a cooperative agreement for failure to perform obligations under the contract.